-The best berries are on stalks that have begun to turn a bit reddish; there will be a few elderberry raisins on them.
+The best berries are on stalks that have begun to turn reddish; there will be a few elderberry raisins on them.
 But the larger black berries on stalks with light green stems are also OK.
 Just be sure to avoid clusters that have red berries.
 You want the elderberries that are black or deep purple.

 What to do with all these berries?
 Admire them, to start.
 Poured into a large, flat Tupperware, they looked like $10,000 worth of caviar: Shiny, tiny black orbs.
 So pretty!
 Dip your face close, and you will get the unmistakable aroma of winegrapes.

-I made an elderberry wine years ago, from store-bought “medicinal” juice.
-It was thin.
+I make elderberry wine every couple years.
 To do it right you need real berries, and a lot of them.
-I reckon at least 3 pounds per gallon, and 5 pounds per gallon.
-Maybe I will go for it and make a 3-gallon batch, but I still haven’t decided…
+I reckon at least 3 pounds per gallon, and 5 pounds per gallon is better.

 I also make elderberry liqueur with whole berries in vodka with lemon zest.
 It’s damn good with just a little bit of added sugar.